whistler/whistler.github.com/_posts/code_snippets/2012-02-18-x-number-of-fixed-width-divs-side-by-side-in-a-fluid-layout.md

 ---
 layout: post
-title: X number of fixed width divs side by side in a fluid layout
+title: Positioning variable number of fixed width divs side by side in a fluid layout
+category: snippet
 tags: []
 ---
 In recent months, I have been experimenting a lot with fluid width layouts.
 As we now have devices with a range of screen sizes, to create a good user experience across all different resolutions, I think fluid layouts are the way to move forward.